xsgauthier/ros-remote-control/config/bashrc_addition.md

+# Robot auto-start
+* Enable Auto-login in raspi-config
+* sudo apt install screen
+* Fill-up additional files (see below)
+* reboot

+The startup terminal will be available under screen ROBOT. screen -ls to list screens, screen -x to attach see screen utility help.

-# Add this to .bashrc
+## Add this to .bashrc

 ```sh
 echo "Source ROS"